ShubhamKrG/Coding-Samurai-ML-Internship/README.md

 The hyperparameter tuning has also been implemented seperately for each model.

-For the web application, "Iris Species Prediction" python file has been created via Spyder IDE and Streamlit library for which following three pickle files have been used:
+For the web application, "Iris Species Prediction app" python file has been created via Spyder IDE and Streamlit library for which following three pickle files have been used:

                                    1. SVC_model.pkl